hello-world-gitops/.github/profile/README.md

 # Hello World: GitOps

 This organization contains an end-to-end GitOps reference architecture for an **Everything-as-Code** fleet of Red Hat OpenShift clusters.
-The repos in this org demonstrate how your code repositories can be composed and used. **This is not a one-solution-fits-all architecture.** This is a reference architecture you can review and either fork the repos to your create your own, or reference pieces of the architecture as your create your own.
+The repos in this org are meant to demonstrate how an organization can manage their code repositories to support a GitOps deployment pattern.
+**This is not a one-solution-fits-all architecture.**
+This is a reference architecture you can review and either fork the repos or reference pieces of the architecture as your create your own solution.

 Hello World GitOps uses the following products:

 * Red Hat OpenShift Container Platform
-* Red Hat Advanced Cluster Management for Kubernetes
+* Red Hat Advanced Cluster Management (ACM) for Kubernetes
-* Red Hat Quay
 * Red Hat OpenShift GitOps (Argo CD)

-The reference architecture has 3 clusters: Hub, Dev, and Stage.
-ACM and Quay are deployed to Hub.
-Dev hosts development applications.
-Stage hosts staging applications.
+The reference architecture has 3 OpenShift clusters: Dev, Stage, and Hub.
+Dev and Stage host development and staging applications respectively.
+Hub hosts ACM and manages the Dev and Stage clusters.
+Additionally Hub should be used to host other shared applications (think artifact registry, container registry, secret server, etc.).

-**Note:** To keep this project smaller, I elected to only feature a dev and stage environment.
-Additional environments could be added by creating additional clusters and copying either the dev or stage resources.
+**NOTE:** To keep this project smaller, I elected to only feature a dev and stage environment.

-## Hierarchy
+Additional environments could be implemented following the same pattern that dev and stage use.

 ```mermaid
 graph TD